Fast model-based clustering of partial records: Discovering the distinct kinds of Gamma Ray Bursts

 Gamma-ray bursts (GRBs) are the brightest electromagnetic bursts known to occur in space and emanate from distant galaxies.
 Since their discovery, several causes of GRBs have been proposed \citep{chattopadhyay2007statistical,piran05,ackermann2014fermi,gendre2013ultra} and the existence of multiple sub-types \citep{shahmoradiandnemiroff15,mazetsetal81,norrisetal84,dezalayetal92} hypothesized.
 To elucidate the origins of GRBs, it is of interest to determine the number and defining characteristics of these groups.
 Early work classified GRBs using one or two features, often using only burst duration \citep{kouveliotou1993identification}.
 It was argued that more variables were needed to fully account for the observed data structure \citep{feigelsonandbabu98,mukherjeeetal98}, leading to recent interest in clustering GRBs using more features.
 Subsequent analyses~\citep{chattopadhyay17,chattopadhyayandmaitra18,berryandmaitra19,almodovarandmaitra20} established five groups in the GRB dataset obtained from the most recent Burst and Transient Source Experiment (BATSE) 4Br catalog.

 The BATSE 4Br catalog is the most comprehensive database of the duration, intensity, and composition of 1,973 GRBs, but the records are subject to missing values encoded as zeros \citep{chattopadhyay17,chattopadhyayandmaitra18}, leading to a total of 1,599 GRBs that are complete cases.
-There are up to nine features for each GRB, namely $T_{50}$, $T_{90}$, $F_1$, $F_2$, $F_3$, $F_4$, $P_{64}$, $P_{256}$, and $P_{1024}$, where $T_{\tau}$ denotes the time by which $\tau$\% of the flux arrive, $P_{t}$ denotes the peak fluxes measured in bins of $t$ milliseconds, and $F_s$ represents the fluence in spectral channel $s$.
-Due to the extreme right-skew of these variables, we apply the customary base-10 logarithm transformation to all the variables, and for brevity, omit the logarithm in subsequent descriptions. (\citep{berryandmaitra19} however incorporated data-driven transformations in their analysis to address the skew.)
+There are up to nine features for each GRB, namely $T_{50}$, $T_{90}$, $F_1$, $F_2$, $F_3$, $F_4$, $P_{64}$, $P_{256}$, and $P_{1024}$, where $T_{\tau}$ denotes the time by which $\tau$\% of the flux arrive, $P_{t}$ denotes the peak fluxes measured in bins of $t$ milliseconds, and $F_s$ represents the fluence in the $s$th spectral channel.
+Due to the extreme right-skewness in the distribution of these variables, we apply the customary base-10 logarithm transformation to all the variables, and for brevity, omit the logarithm in subsequent descriptions. (\citep{berryandmaitra19} however incorporated data-driven transformations in their analysis to address the skew.)
 The two duration variables $T_{50}$ and $T_{90}$ are observed for all 1973 GRBs.
 The three peak flux measurements are only missing in one GRB, while $F_1$, $F_2$, $F_3$ and $F_4$ are missing values in 29, 12, 6 and 339 GRBs~\citep{chattopadhyayandmaitra18}.
 Multivariate analysis of the GRBs has so far largely focused on the 1599 GRBs with complete records~\citep{chattopadhyay17,chattopadhyayandmaitra18,berryandmaitra19,almodovarandmaitra20,feigelsonandbabu98,mukherjeeetal98}.
 On the other hand,~\citet{tothetal19} ignored the peak fluxes and the $F_4$ features and the 44 GRBs that were missing values for the other features and performed Gaussian mixture-model-based clustering for the 1929 GRBs and came up with three types of GRBs.
 They also tried to explain the results of~\citet{chattopadhyay17} in the context of their findings.
-However, the analysis of ~\citet{chattopadhyayandmaitra18} on the 1599 complete dataset showed all nine variables to have clustering information.
+However, the analysis of ~\citet{chattopadhyayandmaitra18} on the complete dataset showed all nine variables to have clustering information. \citet{chattopadhyayandmaitra18} also used the maximum marginal posterior probability to classify the remaining $n - n'$ incomplete cases to the obtained cluster partition: however, this approach assumes that all the clusters are represented in the complete sample, an assumption that may be untenable, especially when the data are not MCAR.
 Therefore, it is of interest to include GRBs with partial records in our analysis and our development in this paper helps facilitate that investigation.